 If you haven’t set up Yoast yet, follow the steps above for “Claim your website with the Yoast SEO plugin.”

-Once you’ve been approved, you can further verify that your rich pins are working with these 3 steps:
+Once you’ve done that, verify your rich pins are working with these 3 steps:

 - Go to any blog post and copy the URL.
 Don’t use your homepage, as it won’t have the markup needed.